abelardojarab/vim-config/.vim/plugged/flutter-tools.nvim/README.md

     -- the border type to use for all floating windows, the same options/formats -- used for ":h nvim_open_win" e.g. "single" | "shadow" | {<table-of-eight-chars>}
     border = "rounded",
+    -- This determines whether notifications are show with `vim.notify` or with the plugin's custom UI -- please note that this option is eventually going to be deprecated and users will need to -- depend on plugins like `nvim-notify` instead. notification_style = 'native' | 'plugin'
   },
   decorations = {
     statusline = {